How We Rank Online Nursing Programs

 Graduation Rate

 A program’s graduation rate measures the number of enrolled students who complete their degree within the expected timeframe.
-A high graduation rate often indicates strong student satisfaction, while a low graduation rate correlates with a high dropout rate or a poorly designed program.
+A high graduation rate often indicates strong student satisfaction and support, while a low graduation rate correlates with a high dropout rate or a poorly designed program.
 Data on graduation rates can also indicate programs that provide high-quality resources for students, including academic advising and mentoring.

 Retention Rate

 A program’s retention rate provides additional information on academic quality, particularly when paired with its graduation rate.
 This rate measures the percentage of currently enrolled students who remain enrolled in the program.
 Similar to a high graduation rate, a high retention rate can demonstrate strong student satisfaction.
-Retention rates can also correlate with a program’s student support services, indicating that students receive help overcoming academic challenges.
+High retention rates can also correlate with effective student support services, indicating that students receive help overcoming academic challenges.

 Student-to-Faculty Ratio

 A school’s student-to-faculty ratio measures the number of students in relation to the number of faculty members.
-A lower student-to-faculty ratio means students receive more one-on-one learning opportunities with specialized attention from faculty members.
+A lower student-to-faculty ratio can indicate that students receive more one-on-one learning opportunities and personalized attention from faculty members.
 The ratio also correlates with faculty quality and qualifications.
 Schools with a low student-to-faculty ratio invest in hiring enough faculty members to support their student populations.

 Subfactors for Affordability